- Must visit

 Discover the best of San Diego — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect San Diego trip today.

-A San Diego staple burrito filled with carne asada, fries, cheese, and salsa.
-It is one of the city’s most iconic late-night and taqueria foods.
+A classic San Diego burrito filled with carne asada, fries, cheese, and salsa, reflecting the city’s Mexican borderland food culture.

 Tip 18-20% at restaurants; 20%+ for great service.
-USD 1-2 per drink at bars, round up or 10-15% for taxis, and USD 2-5 nightly for hotel housekeeping.
+Tip USD 1-2 per drink at bars, round up taxis, and tip hotel staff USD 2-5.

 Traveling between Dallas, TX and San Diego, CA offers a scenic journey with convenient train connections.
 The primary provider for this route is Amtrak, known for its comfortable services and reliable schedules.
 While there may not be a direct train from Dallas to San Diego, travelers can enjoy connecting routes that showcase the diverse landscapes of Texas and California along the way.
 Whether you're looking to explore vibrant city life or relax in picturesque surroundings, taking the train provides an enjoyable travel experience filled with unique sights.